theme-next/hexo-theme-next/.github/CONTRIBUTING.md

 Issues related: `types`+`contents`+`results`

 - By types
-    - `Irrelevant`: An irrelevant issue for Next
-    - `Duplicate`: An issue which had been mentioned
     - `Bug`: A detected bug that needs to be confirmed
     - `Improvement Need`: An issue that needs improvement
     - `Feature Request`: An issue that wants a new feature
-    - `High Priority`: A detected bug or misprint with high priority
-    - `Low Priority`: A detected bug or misprint with low priority
     - `Non English`: Requires the attention of a multi-lingual maintainer
     - `Discussion`: An issue that needs to be discussed
     - `Question`: An issue about questions
-    - `Backlog`: An issue that is to be completed and later compensated
     - `Meta`: Denoting a change of usage conditions
     - `Polls`: An issue that initiated a poll
+    - `High Priority`: A detected bug or misprint with high priority
+    - `Low Priority`: A detected bug or misprint with low priority
 - By contents
     - `Roadmap`: An issue about future development
     - `Hexo`: An issue related to Hexo